-The racing heritage is not forgotten either, and Toyota have just announced that a one make series for both professional and amateur drivers will take place at V8 Supercar events in Australia and will be similar to thos run in Japan, Germany and New Zealand.
+The racing heritage is not forgotten either, and Toyota has just announced that a one-make series for both professional and amateur drivers will take place at V8 Supercar events in Australia and will be similar to those run in Japan, Germany and New Zealand.

 The series will launch next year with up to five selected professional drivers who will mentor and compete against a larger field of amateur drivers who must qualify for a spot on the starting grid.